Shilldon/SENSite/README - Testing.md

 #### Buttons:
     Main tab    - About, Data, Test and Schools - all link to correct landing pages for each tab
                 - On mobile screen size DISCOVER menu button appropriately shows/hides menu and changes button text.
-    All tabs    - appropriately show/hide when clicked Data tab    - opens chart tab on Search click
+                - Submit form and calendar booking - intentionally non-functional - to be implemented All tabs    - appropriately show/hide when clicked Data tab    - opens chart tab on Search click
     Test tab    - opens literacy/Numeracy/Memory test pages as appropriately